-We discovered that the carotid artery does not have any wave reflections, which is contrary to all of the current literature (i.e. augmentation index, etc.).
+Background: We discovered that the carotid artery does not have any backward traveling wave reflections, which is contrary to all of the current literature (i.e. augmentation index, etc.).
 The current state of the art does not realize that the propagating arterial pulse excites a wake of high frequency, highly dispersive shear waves that produce pressure and suction waves trailing the arterial pulse (i.e. the pulse is propagating in a 'slow' medium).
 Geophysics literature has known this since the early 1960's, as a Stoneley wave propagating in a 'slow' medium.
 One of our engineers with a geomechanics/geophysics background assisted us in identifying the arterial pulse excited wake of high frequency, highly dispersive shear waves some years ago.
-We first disclosed this in May, 2018 in a Patent Application, which can be viewed through the WIPO IP Portal.
+We first disclosed the above in a Patent Application, dated May 2018, see the WIPO IP Portal.

 The arterial pulse trailing pressure and suction waves were first observed some fifteen years ago by Wave Intensity Analysis (WIA) reseachers in the carotid, brachial and radial arteries.
 However, due to limitations of WIA, they incorrectly determined the traveling directions of these waves, and, even today, they are still misidentified as reflections.
 If you non-invasively monitor a subject's left radial artery for two states, at rest and vasodilated, you can show conclusively that the pulse trailing pressure and suctions waves are not due to reflections.
-Therefore, the concept of a carotid pressure augmentation index is incorrect, as there is no such pressure augmentation in the carotid artery is incorrect, as it is a suction induced influence from the pulse excited induced wake of high frequency, highly dispersive shear waves.
+Therefore, the current conception of a carotid pressure augmentation index is incorrect, since what is perceived as a reflected pressure augmentation in the carotid artery is incorrect, as it is a suction induced influence from the pulse excited induced wake of high frequency, highly dispersive shear waves.
 Not only does the arterial pulse excite a wake of trailing pressure and suction waves in the systemic circulation, but it also occurs in the pulmonary circulation, and, to a much lesser degree, in the venous system.

-The carotid artery, being void of reflections, is thus an ideal location to non-invasively monitor the performance of the heart's ejected stroke volume and energy, but also the performance of the aortic and mitral heart valves, such as their regurgitation volumes and their associated impacts on left ventricle ejected volumes and energies.
-One of our Patent Applications for this disclosure can be viewed at WIPO IP Portal.
+The carotid artery, being void of backward traveling reflections, is thus an ideal location to non-invasively monitor the performance of the heart's ejected stroke volume and energy, but also the performance of the aortic and mitral heart valves, such as their closure, rebound and regurgitation volumes and their associated impacts on left ventricle ejected volumes and energies.
+This patent application disclosure, dated January 2019, can be viewed at WIPO IP Portal.

-Radial Wrist Band TeleHealth Monitor: We are developing the radial artery wrist band as a non-invasive hypertensive/hypotensive patient care tele-medicine device.
+Radial Wrist Band TeleHealth Monitor: We are developing the radial artery wrist band as a non-invasive hypertensive/hypotensive patient care tele-medical device.
 The device can quantify the anelastic power law coefficients and secant moduli of a subject's radial artery, determine the subject's condition normotensive/hypertensive, the subject's state normal/vasodilated/vasoconstricted, plus quantify heart stroke volume and energy, aortic valve closure and rebound volumes and energies, aortic valve conformance and compliance, descending aorta PWV, anelastic power law coefficients and quality factor.
-Blood volume status is determined from frequency domain arterial waveform analysis.
+Blood volume status is determined from a frequency domain arterial waveform analysis.
 Systolic and diastolic blood pressures are determined from the wrist band tensions and the pulse pressure and pulse volume change arterial waveforms.
 The device will connect to an app for secure data transfer and analysis.
-One of our Patent Applications for this disclosure, in which the blood pressures are determined by an approximately five (5) second occlusion of the artery, can be viewed at WIPO IP Portal.
+One of our patent applications for this disclosure, in which the blood pressures are determined by an approximately five (5) second occlusion of the artery, can be viewed at WIPO IP Portal.
 Later patent applications have been filed that can determine the arterial blood pressures by not occluding the artery, but by a small change in the tonometer housing applied pressure.
 This technology enables the carotid patch to quantify near central blood pressures on a continuous basis.

 The non-invasive in vivo in near real-time assessment of whole blood viscosity (WBV) and erythrocyte aggregation/deaggregation (A/D) utilizes a wrist band device over the dorsal vein to rapidly determine non-invasively in near real-time the subject's WBV and erythrocyte A/D. This Covid-19 project has an extremely high priority due to the urgent need for near real-time in vivo assessment of whole blood viscosity.

 During the next eighteen (18) months, the current analog wired carotid patch device will be enhanced to be a digital wireless device, with secure data transfer and analysis.
-The enhanced wireless device will be 510(k) submitted to the FDA in approximately twelve (12) months.
+The enhanced wireless device will be 510(k) submitted to the FDA in approximately twelve (12) months, i.e. November 2023.